-If you're up for an epic challenge, head to northwest Mexico to La Barranca del Cobre, or Copper Canyon.
+If you're up for an epic challenge, head to northwest Mexico to La Barranca del Cobre, better known as Copper Canyon.
 This amazing destination is rugged, wild, and mostly undeveloped, with the canyon itself spreading out across more than 10,000 square miles.
-And at 5500 feet in depth, it is deeper than even the Grand Canyon, making the rim-to-rim hike a major undertaking.
+And at 5500 feet in depth, it is deeper than even the Grand Canyon, making the rim-to-rim hike a significant undertaking.

 Many of the trails are not well marked, but that is part of what makes exploring the region such an adventure.
 Guided trips are available for those who prefer it.
 To beat the summer heat and heavy rains of early autumn, the best time to visit is November through March.

 For a truly wonderful hike that is sure to delight, head south out of Mexico City to the small town of Tepozteco.
-There travelers will discover a trail that leads up the slopes of a mountain called Tepozteco.
-The route is a bit of a challenge due to the fact that it rises 1200 feet over the course of about a mile, making some of the sections quite steep.
+There adventurous travelers will discover a trail that leads up the slopes of the mountain that gave the village its name.
+The route is a bit of a challenge due to the fact that it rises more than 1200 feet over the course of about a mile, making some of the sections quite steep.
 The altitude isn't overly high however, which means it is an approachable ascent for those that go slow and steady.
 On the way up, take plenty of breaks to catch your breath and rest your legs, and you'll reach the summit just fine.

 Once at the top, hikers are rewarded for their efforts with a 30-foot tall, 900-year old stone Aztec pyramid.
-Lounging on the walls of the structure, they can soak up the scenic views of the surrounding countryside in grand fashion.
+Lounging on the walls of the structure, visitors can soak up the scenic views of the surrounding countryside in grand fashion.
 Don't forget to bring a few cervezas to enjoy after the walk, you'll definitely want to celebrate your accomplishment.

 Desierto de los Leones National Park